shijiew555/ReconRaptor/docs/design-doc.md

 **Sliding Window Algorithm**

-The sliding window algorithm examines the temporal distribution of suspicious logs by moving a configurable time window across the log timeline.
-Timeframes that meet a minimum density threshold are identified as potential reconnaissance periods.
-The algorithm then merges overlapping timeframes to create final detection results.
+The sliding window algorithm examines the temporal distribution of suspicious logs by moving a 1-hour time window across the log timeline.
+Timeframes that contain a density of suspicious logs reaching a 10% threshold are flagged as potential reconnaissance periods.

+**Algorithm Parameters:**
+- **Window Size**: 1 hour
+- **Density Threshold**: 10% suspicious logs within the timeframe
+- **Window Movement**: Continuous sliding across the timeline

+**Design Rationale:**
+This approach is based on the observation that reconnaissance scans tend to aggregate temporally, often occurring as sudden bursts of activity.
+The algorithm focuses on timeframes with concentrated suspicious activity rather than isolated incidents.

+**Advantages:**
+- **Threat-focused Detection**: Prioritizes timeframes with high concentrations of reconnaissance activity, which pose greater security risks
+- **Efficient Processing**: Simple sliding window implementation with clear thresholds
+- **Practical Security Value**: Aligns with security analysts' need to identify periods of heightened threat activity

+**Trade-offs:**
+- Could miss reconnaissance activities that are spread thinly over time
+- **Justification**: Timeframes with just a few reconnaissance scans pose significantly lower threat levels and are therefore less critical for immediate security response

 **Result Attribute Calculation**